Parquery/gocontracts/README.md

 The preamble is executed just after the pre-condition(s) have been verified.

-Here is a brief (and admitedly a bit constructed) example with the generated code already included:
+Here is a brief (and admittedly a bit constructed) example with the generated code already included:

 ```go